 The document emphasizes that Object, Fiat Object Part and Object Aggregate are not intended to be an exhaustive list of every kind Material Entity.
 Users are invited to propose new subcategories of Material Entity.

-The document provides a more extensive account of what 'Object' means (roughly: an object is a maximal causally unified material entity) and in addition, it offers three paradigms of causal unity (1. presence of a covering membrane, such as a cell or an organism; 2. a solid portion of matter, such as a lump of granite, and engineered artifacts, such as a screwdriver or a cell-phone.
+The document provides a more extensive account of what 'Object' means (roughly: an object is a maximal causally unified material entity) and in addition, it offers three paradigms of causal unity (1. presence of a covering membrane, such as a cell or an organism; 2. a solid portion of matter, such as a lump of granite; and 3. engineered artifacts, such as a screwdriver or a cell-phone).

 Introduction of reciprocal dependence